-The following formulations of melatonin are covered by this shared care agreement:
+Immediate-release formulations of melatonin that are covered by this shared care agreement:

-1. Melatonin standard release tablets - Adaflex®1 (Prescribe by brand)
+• Adaflex® tablets (Prescribe by brand)

-Adaflex® is licensed for the treatment of insomnia in children and adolescents aged 6-17 years with ADHD, where sleep hygiene measures have been insufficient.
-Use outside of this licensing would be offlabel prescribing.
+Adaflex® is licensed for the treatment of insomnia in children and adolescents aged 6-17 years with attention deficit hyperactivity disorder (ADHD), where sleep hygiene measures have been insufficient.
+Use outside of this licensing would be off-label.
+Adaflex® tablets are licensed to be crushed and mixed with water directly before the administration.

-2. Melatonin 3mg tablets - Ceyesto®2 (Prescribe by brand)
+• Ceyesto®2 3mg tablets (Prescribe by brand)

-Ceyesto® is licensed for the treatment of insomnia in children and adolescents aged 6-17 years with ADHD, where sleep hygiene measures have been insufficient.
-Use outside of this licensing would be offlabel prescribing.
+Ceyesto® 3mg tablets are licensed for the treatment of insomnia in children and adolescents aged 6-17 years with ADHD, where sleep hygiene measures have been insufficient.
+Use outside of this licensing would be off-label.

-3. Melatonin film coated tablets - Syncrodin®3 (Prescribe by brand)
+• Syncrodin® 3mg film-coated tablets (Prescribe by brand)